The Royal Hunt of the Sun (film): Production

 Film rights were bought by writer-producer Phil Yordan, who had made several films in Spain.
-Bernard Gordon wrote " Uncharacteristically, he [Yordan] was for the first time risking his own money on a production without other financing and without a release deal."
+Bernard Gordon (writer) wrote " Uncharacteristically, he [Yordan] was for the first time risking his own money on a production without other financing and without a release deal."

 Yordan met Benjamin Fisz through actor Robert Shaw, who had made films with both men.
 The project became a company between Fisz's company, Benmar, and Yordan's company, Security Films.
 Some finance came through Rank.
+The movie was also financed by Cinema Center Films whose head of production Gordon Stulberg felt the topic at contemporary appeal due to its themes of racial conflict.

 Filming started in Peru in May 1967, then shifted to Madrid in July.
 Gordon wrote "having embarked on what would have been an expensive historical production, Yordan approached it in a most cost-conscious manner" by writing the script himself and hiring cheap behind the scenes talent.
 This included director Irving Lerner who Gordon says Yordan hired because he was cheap and was a "director he could control, one who would not run up production costs by demanding good sets and locations, by insisting on retakes, by catering to the whims of actors, or in any other way battling the producer for quality results.
 Irving was also an asset because he had a close relationship with Robert Shaw, who had agreed to accept Irving as director.
 It’s doubtful that any other star would."

 The cinematographer was Roger Barlow, a documentary filmmaker and friend of Lerner who had never made a film before.
 "Yordan never stopped bitching about Roger’s work and blamed Irving for the blunder," wrote Gordon.

 According to designer Eugine Lourie, "The entire production was marred by an atmosphere of hesitant decisions and uncertain direction.
 It was almost as if, impressed by the beautiful prose of the stage play, the director and pro¬ducer believed the film would direct itself."

 Yordan later said Lerner "ruined" the film "for me.
 He couldn’t direct the picture.
 He’s a tremendous editor, but he couldn’t direct."